-An easy, flavorful grilled pork tenderloin rubbed with cocoa and spices and served with a mushroom and berry sauce.
+An easy spiced rubbed pork tenderloin with cocoa topped with a berry mushroom sauce.
 As delicious as it is pretty.

 Sometimes there are recipes that I put on here that I know are just going to be impossible to convey how amazingly delicious they are.
 Or, stuff you’ll look at and be like “that title is about 7 words too long, is she on crack?
 This must be way too hard to make.
 Moving on to the next post…” This recipe probably fits into both those buckets.

 But too bad.
 I’m sharing it anyway.
 I won’t really attempt to try to explain how outrageous this tasted (but know that it did) and I won’t try to defend my obnoxiously long title (but seriously, which word would you cut out?!
 And, it’s not nearly as complicated as it sounds!) but I will tell you about the super creepster experience I had driving to work yesterday.
 It’s way more entertaining than listing every descriptor in the thesaurus for “delicious” anyway.

 So there I am on I-95 in New Haven stuck in traffic (granted, that’s a given if you’ve ever traveled that stretch of highway, you’d know) during rush hour, being a typical girl, singing to whatever lame top 40 song is playing and being completely oblivious to those around me.
 I look over to see a nice Audi SUV along side of me with a guy in it legitimately staring me straight in the eyes.
 We make eye contact for a second in which I expect him to look away like a normal person that looks at the car next to you but quickly turns their head once eye contact is established, except that never happens.